ffuf/ffuf/README.md

     	Filter by amount of words in response
   -input-cmd string
     	Command producing the input. --input-num is required when using this input method.
 Overrides -w.
-  -input-cmd-shell string
-    	Shell to use to execute input command. (default "/bin/sh") -input-num int
+  -input-num int
     	Number of inputs to test.
 Used in conjunction with --input-cmd. (default 100) -k	TLS identity verification